 He received his bachelor’s degrees in Physical Education and Human Movement Science in Padova and Chieti (Italy) respectively, a master’s degree in Education (Pedagogy) in Padova (Italy), a master’s degree in Psychology in Ljubljana (Slovenja) and a doctoral degree in Sport Sciences in Vila Real (Portugal).
 He also holds specializations in Psychotherapy, Developmental and Learning Disabilities, and Sport Psychology.
 Furthermore, he obtained a master’s degree in Technology and Methodology of eLearning, in Verona, Italy.
 Currently, He is chartered psychologist and psychotherapist within the “Ordine Nazionale Psicologi”.

-He has worked as a scientific consultant, sport scientist, psychologist, and/or coach for many Italian sports clubs, federations (e.g., Modern Pentathlon, Triathlon, Swimming, Rink Hockey, Soccer, Cycling, Track and Field, and Shooting) and for the Italian and Romanian Olympic committees.
+He worked as scientific consultant, psychologist, and coach for many Italian sports clubs, federations (e.g., Modern Pentathlon, Triathlon, Swimming, Rink Hockey, Soccer, Cycling, Track and Field, and Shooting), and for the Italian and Romanian Olympic committees.
 He has published over 240 papers including national and international articles in peer-reviewed journals, books, and book chapters.